CLI: Functions

 1. setup

-Guides you through storing a secure auth token and optional custom api_base_url
+Guides you through storing a secure auth token and configuring API settings in ~/.agents-api/config.ini

 .